 This epoxy pipe liner creates a seamless, jointless, pipe-within-a-pipe that is used to rehabilitate deteriorating sanitary drain and storm sewer lines, including mechanical systems, with minimal disruption.

-Nu Flow’s liner enhances the structural strength of host pipe and acts as a stand-alone pipe within a pipe, meeting or exceeding ASTM D790, D638 and D543 Standards.
+Nu Flow’s pipe liner enhances the structural strength of host pipe and acts as a stand-alone pipe within a pipe, meeting or exceeding ASTM D790, D638 and D543 Standards.

 Our structural lining technology is best suited for small-diameter pipe, 3/4 inches to 12 inches in diameter.
 Nu Flow also offers specialty applications for larger pipe systems.